kdave/btrfs-progs/Documentation/Defragmentation.rst

 and takes care of synchronization.
 Once a filesystem sync or flush is started (either manually or automatically) all the dirty data get written to the devices.
-This however reduces the chances to find optimal layout as the writes happen together with other data and the result depens on the remaining free space layout and fragmentation.
+This however reduces the chances to find optimal layout as the writes happen together with other data and the result depends on the remaining free space layout and fragmentation.